lineality/Online_Voting_Using_One_Time_Pads/README.md

 Rule 1: Problems must be solved in-person with the voter present and with that voter's proof of identification in the same way that the person would register to vote (and/or cast their vote in an in-person election).

-Step 1: Before the election ends: A person, e.g. in-person, with ID (identifiable as an eligible voter according to local rules), goes to the Vote-Office to register for the vote-over-a-network (with One-Time-Pad) (online voting) process.
+Step 1: (During in-person registration) Before the election ends: A person, e.g. in-person, with ID (identifiable as an eligible voter according to local rules), goes to the Vote-Office to register for the vote-over-a-network (with One-Time-Pad) (online voting) process.

 (Note: A choice is to allow registration for more than one election.
 This issue relates to the form of the submitted ballot.
 For example:
 #### A. ballots that have been (or can have been) designed at the time of registration and